sabateri/stock-toymodel/README.md

 ## What It Does

-- Downloads historical stock data (e.g., AAPL, MSFT)
+- Downloads historical stock data
 - Calculates features such as:
   - Technical indicators (RSI, MACD, SMA, ATR, etc.)
 - Trains a Neural Network (MLP) to predict forward returns